 In addition, huge quantity of sewage sludge is also generated in the Middle East which presents a serious problem due to its high treatment costs and risk to environment and human health.
 On an average, the rate of wastewater generation is 80-200 litres per person each day across the region which is rising by 25 percent every year across the region.

-Municipal solid waste is a very good source of biomass in the Middle East.
+Municipal solid waste is a very good potential feedstock for waste-to-energy generation in the Middle East.
 Municipal solid waste is comprised of organic fraction, paper, glass, plastics, metals, wood etc. Almost 50% of the solid waste is contributed by organic matter.

 Municipal solid waste can be converted into energy by conventional technologies (such as incineration, mass-burn and landfill gas capture).
 Municipal solid waste can also be efficiently converted into energy and fuels by advanced thermal technologies, such as gasification and pyrolysis.